 Custom Illustration and animations

-One of the first notable companies to adopt illustration on their website was Dropbox and this is a drive toward the trend of using custom illustration for websites.
-The use of illustration is setting a tone for a brand and also adds to the playfulness of their content.
-A good example of this is Dropbox with their new redesign.
+One of the first notable companies to adopt illustrations on their website was Dropbox and this is a drive toward the trend of using custom illustrations for websites.
+The use of illustration is setting a tone for a brand and also adds to the playfulness of its content.
+A good example of this is Dropbox with its new redesign.